layumi/Person_reID_baseline_pytorch/README.md

 ```

 ## Model Structure
 You may learn more from `model.py`.
+We add one linear layer(bottleneck), one batchnorm layer and relu.

 ## Ablation Study
 Input is resized to 256x128